-Programme Title: BA (Hons) Financial Services (top up) Partner Delivering Institution: University College Jersey at
+Programme Title: BA (Hons) Financial Services (top up) Partner Delivering Institution: University College Jersey at Highlands College

-Highlands College Start Date: 2015-16
+Start Date: 2015-16

-First Award Date: July 2016 Full-time; July 2017 Part-time Date(s) of Revision(s) to this Document: 17th September 2015
+First Award Date: July 2016 Full-time; July 2017 Part-time Date(s) of Revision(s) to this Document: 17th September 2018

 This programme specification template aligns with recommendations within the UK Quality Code for Higher Education1.
-The information provided, by the programme proposer, in each section is definitively agreed between the delivering institution and Plymouth University at approval.
-Therefore any requests for changes to content (post the conditions set at approval) must follow Plymouth University's procedures for making changes to partnership programmes2.
+The information provided, by the programme proposer, in each section is definitively agreed between the delivering institution and University of Plymouth at approval.
+Therefore any requests for changes to content (post the conditions set at approval) must follow University of Plymouth's procedures for making changes to partnership programmes2.